Specifying Your App's Installation Location (Amazon Fire TV)

 - Internal storage (using the device’s memory)

-Fire TV Stick doesn’t have external storage, but Fire TV (the set-top box) does provide external storage options through a memory card slot.
+Fire TV Stick doesn’t have external storage, but Fire TV (Gen 1 and Gen 2, but not Gen 3) does provide external storage options through a memory card slot.

 Generally, your app should specify external storage as the default install location.